Shamli railway station

 Shamli railway station is a main railway station in Shamli district, Uttar Pradesh.
 Its code is SMQL.
 It serves Shamli city.
 The station consists of three platforms.
-The platforms are not well sheltered.
-It lacks many facilities including water and sanitation.
+The platforms are well sheltered.
+It has many facilities including food,water and sanitation.
+The station is under construction and renovation under Amrit Bharat Stations scheme.

 Trains

 Some of the trains that runs from Shamli are :